- March 3, 2021

 If there seems to be general agreement that transport infrastructure is lacking, what is the hurdle that prevents investment?
 In this paper, INPUT researchers at Climate Policy Initiative in Brazil investigate how the regulation of this market may be to blame.

-Nesta publicação, pesquisadores do Climate Policy Initiative no Brasil, através do projeto INPUT, mostram de que maneira a associação entre o Crédito Rural e o Código Florestal pode ser aperfeiçoada e colocada em prática já em 2017, através do Plano Agrícola e Pecuário (PAP) e do Programa Nacional de Fortalecimento da Agricultura Familiar (Pronaf).
+Nesta publicação, pesquisadores do CPI/PUC-Rio, através do projeto INPUT, mostram de que maneira a associação entre o Crédito Rural e o Código Florestal pode ser aperfeiçoada e colocada em prática já em 2017, através do Plano Agrícola e Pecuário e do Programa Nacional de Fortalecimento da Agricultura Familiar (Pronaf).

 - June 27, 2016